adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 ##### Basics

-If you ever saw the Docker tutorial you've probably also saw something like this:
+If you ever saw the Docker tutorial you've probably also seen something like this:

 `docker run alpine echo 'hello world'`